This document is a necessary part of all syllabi. In other words, the class syllabus is not complete without this portion.

 If you are using your laptop to take class notes, do not misuse the privilege by “socializing” or “surfing” online or partake in any activity that I can consider distracting to you or your classmates.
-If you do, you will be asked to leave the classroom immediately.
+If you must, please leave the classroom to do so.

 If you have any special needs, do see me as soon as possible so we can make accommodations.